davidwrj/FRPrototype/docs/source/core-concepts/onion-architecture.rst

 Domain and Application Layers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Will be at the center of the design.
-We can refer to these layers at the *Core Layers*.
+We can refer to these layers as the *Core Layers*.
 These layers will not depend on any other layers.

 The **Domain Layer** usually contains the domain knowledge and behaviours. **Application Layer** would have interfaces and types.